holmeshe/EgGS/README.md

 I call it eggs because

-0. Egg is a potion of my name-Egbert
+0. Egg is part of my name-Egbert

 1. It share a simillar suffix of the Unix, at least pronouncedly